harleen05/gen-ai-misinfo-detector/README.md

 - **Continuous Learning**
   Optional (secure & Wt&B) logging of results + feedback.
   Models adapt to new attack patterns and improve explanations over time.

+Our project combines robust multi-modal AI detection with seamless browser integration and industry-leading explainability, empowering users to spot, understand, and protect themselves from fake and manipulated content in real time.